Ultrasound - Prostate

 In an ultrasound exam, a transducer both sends the sound waves and records the echoing (returning) waves.
 When the transducer is pressed against the skin, it sends small pulses of inaudible, high-frequency sound waves into the body.
 As the sound waves bounce off internal organs, fluids and tissues, the sensitive receiver in the transducer records tiny changes in the sound's pitch and direction.
 A computer instantly measures these signature waves and displays them as real-time pictures on a monitor.
 The technologist typically captures one or more frames of the moving pictures as still images.
 They may also save short video loops of the images.

 The same principles apply to ultrasound procedures such as transrectal ultrasound which require insertion of a special imaging probe or transducer into the body.

 In men, the prostate gland is located directly in front of the rectum, so the ultrasound exam is performed transrectally in order to position the imaging probe as close to the prostate gland as possible.

 For a transrectal ultrasound, you will be asked to lie on your side with your knees bent.
 A disposable protective cover is placed over the transducer, it is lubricated, inserted through the anus and placed into the rectum.

 The images are obtained from different angles to get the best view of the prostate gland.

 If a suspicious lesion is identified with ultrasound or with a rectal examination, an ultrasound-guided biopsy can be performed.
-This procedure involves advancing a needle into the prostate gland while the radiologist watches the needle placement with ultrasound.
+This procedure involves advancing a needle into the prostate gland.
 A small amount of tissue is taken for microscopic examination.